azanihs/RiPPLE-Core/README.md

-# RiPLE Client
+# RiPPLE Client
-The client component of RiPLE
+Recommendation in a Personalised Peer Learning Environment The client component of RiPPLE

 # Technology Stack
 * Development